 - Once you’ve figured out what you want as each part use your glue gun to glue the parts together

-- Cut string to desired length and glue into a (n) shape over raising – this will serve as a a loop used to hang the candy scarecrow
+- Cut string to desired length and glue into a (n) shape over raising – this will serve as a loop used to hang the candy scarecrow

 What IYF teens are grateful for

 While creating these awesome treats our teens took turns sharing the things in their lives they were grateful for.
 The list includes family, friends, therapists, Inspirations treatment center to even food!
-The girls had a great time going over things they were grateful for in their lives that may taken for granted.
+The girls had a great time going over things they were grateful for in their lives that may be taken for granted.

-Our girls made a great amount of candy scarecrows to pass and share around to our office and staff, some even had very unique designs.
+Our girls made a great number of candy scarecrows to pass and share around to our office and staff, some even had very unique designs.
 If a teen is unwilling to share our therapist suggests listing something that they are grateful for.
 Each candy body part they added represented something in their life that they are grateful for.